Make no mistake about it – your law firm is in one of the most competitive digital marketing niches.

 In order to generate backlinks for your website, put yourself in the shoes of other bloggers, journalists, and editors who include backlinks in their content.
 What would make them want to link back to you?

 One way to secure valuable links is to do something that’s newsworthy.
-By sponsoring a scholarship for underprivileged law school students or volunteering in your community, you’re inviting others to link back to your law firm.
+By sponsoring a scholarship for underprivileged law school students or volunteering in your community, you’re inviting others to link back to your lawyer website.
 Consider this a backlinking hack!

 You may have heard that you can use the popular Quora website – which lets people ask questions for others to answer – to build backlinks to your website.
 This is partially true and partially false.

-You probably don’t have a ton of extra time in the day to focus on writing content, identifying linking opportunities, contacting webmasters, and building out a linking strategy.
+You probably don’t have a ton of extra time in the day to focus on writing content, identifying linking opportunities, contacting webmasters, and crafting a good link building strategy.
 After all, you’re an attorney – not an expert in digital marketing.

-Instead of trying to develop a robust link building strategy that adheres to Google’s constantly evolving best practices and guidelines, consider working with a link building specialist that uses white hat techniques to help law firms enhance their online presence and domain authority.
+Instead of trying to develop a robust law firm link building strategy that adheres to Google’s constantly evolving best practices and guidelines, consider working with a link building specialist that uses white hat techniques to help law firm websites enhance their online presence and domain authority.
 Time is money and you’re better off filling up your schedule with billable hours.